mingogo/mGTD/README.md

 ##GOAL:
 To create SpringMVC based project using MongoDB to store and process my personal entries.
 ##TODO:
-1. create a template Spring MVC template project.
+* create a template Spring MVC template project.
-2. Merge with existed mongo DB project
+* Merge with existed mongo DB project
+* Make the project deploiable using script.